 The IBM SDN for Virtual Environments family provides a common, unified SDN architecture that brings together the benefits of network virtualisation (US) and a programmable network fabric via OpenFlow.
 From a single management console clients will be able to deploy large fabrics, program OpenFlow devices and build integrated overlay networks across hypervisors.

 The SDN VE architecture is:

-SDN is an integral component of a Software Defined Environment (SDE) and plays a critical role in enabling organizations to deliver IT services in the most efficient way possible.
-SDE optimizes your compute, storage and networking infrastructure so it can adapt to the type of work required.
-Learn more.
+SDN is an integral component of a Software Defined Environment (SDE) and plays a critical role in enabling organisations to deliver IT services in the most efficient way possible.
+SDE optimises your compute, storage and networking infrastructure so it can adapt to the type of work required.
+Learn more (US).

 Watch.
 Read.
 Learn more about Software Defined Networking (SDN)